abdulrahmansamy/Database-Engineering/02-MariaDB/03-MaraiDB_Migration/06-Single Node Migration Example/05-FailOver to the Target DB server.md

-# FailOver to the Redundant DB server
+# FailOver to the Target DB server